DoctorWkt/CSCvon8/journal.md

 speed down to 1MHz.
 I'm happy with the PCB design from last night and it passes DRC with the BreadBoardKillers minimum track/via sizes.
 So, should I order some PCBs?
 OK, so I bit the bullet and ordered the PCBs.

+Now, what will I do when the PCBs arrive.
+Steps:

+ 1. Check that Vcc and Gnd are not connected!
+ 2. Wire up the 555 and reset circuit, plus the UM245R socket.
+I'll get power and I'll be able to confirm that the clock pulse works.
+ 3. Put in another socket somewhere so I can get pins for Vcc and Gnd.
+ 4. Wire in the microsequencer and confirm that it is counting.
+ 5. Wire in the PC sockets and the PC chips.
+Try to get the PC to count.
+ 6. Wire in the IR, the Instruction ROM ZIF socket, the Decode socket, and the databus reader demux.
+Probably also the writer demux.
+This should be enough to try some OUT 'H' instructions and see if we get some UART output.
+ 7. Wire in the A & B registers and the Inverter chip.
+Now I should be able to do some LCA and LCB instructions.
+ 8. Wire in the Jump logic chip and hard-wire the Zero line so that we can try some JMP instructions.
+ 9. Wire in the ALU socket and the ALU.
+Now we should be able to do ALU operations between the A & B registers.
+ 10. Wire in the AR chips and the RAM socket and chip.
+This should be the final board work.
+Now we have RAM to play with.
+ 11. At some point I want to build a tiny stripboard that has the same pin locations as the oscillator, but with a 555 and variable resistor plus a removable capacitor.
+I'll be able to use this for kHz clock speeds.